khakhalin/notes/00_queue_to_do.md

     * [[modularity]] - connection to eigenvalues, do
 * https://hdbscan.readthedocs.io/en/latest/how_hdbscan_works.html
 * bayesian accuracy (and bias) compared to human-level?
 What's the deal here?
 What are these questions even  about?
-* How react sites talk to SQL now?
 * Implement the pandas part of this in Echo: https://koaning.io/posts/for-loop-memo/
 * how to save sklearn models, and then load them back?
 * Ha, D., & Schmidhuber, J. (2018).
 World models. arXiv preprint arXiv:1803.10122.